 Safe Working Conditions - Suppliers must provide safe and healthy working conditions for all employees in compliance with international standards and local laws.

-Underage and Forced Labour - Suppliers must not use, or tolerate within their own supply chain, any underage “child labour” as defined by the International Labour Organisation.
-Forced labour will also not be tolerated.
+Underage and Forced Labor - Suppliers must not use, or tolerate within their own supply chain, any underage “child labor” as defined by the International Labour Organisation.
+Forced labor will also not be tolerated.
 All work must be conducted voluntarily and without threat of penalty or sanctions.